HackYourFuture/curriculum/student-manual.md

 That does not mean that you shouldn't ask questions.
 Make as much use of this valuable resource as you can!
 Our teachers are the happiest when the classes are lively, interactive and the students get into discussions about code and programming concepts.
 Having these weekly chances to ask anything you are struggling with (or that you simply want to know more about) and the chance to have different teachers from different walks of life and with different approaches and expertise are some of the things that make our program (in our opinion) so much richer and unique than following a course just by yourself.

 ## 1.6 Q&A sessions <a name="sessions"></a>
 The content of the Q&A sessions is decided by you and your class.
-Based on your questions, the mentor will plan his session and explain the concepts that aren’t clear yet for the class.
+Based on your questions, the teacher will plan his session and explain the concepts that aren’t clear yet for the class.
 In order to make these sessions as useful as possible we have implemented the following guidelines:

 * Submit your question(s) in the thread on the message that will be posted in your class channel every friday.
 This is part of your homework and you have to participate on this weekly, no exceptions.
 If you can’t think of a question, search online for a small exercise to do together during the Q&A session.